Dynamical control of random telegraph noise in magnetic tunnel junctions: Introduction

 \section{Introduction}

-The random telegraph noise (RTN) of magnetization arising from stochastic switching \cite{Neel1949,Brown1963,Brown1979,Braun1993,Braun1994_1,Krause2009,Hayakawa2021,Kanai2021,Safranski2021} has found application in probabilistic computing \cite{Camsari2017,Borders2019,Vodenicarevic2017,Mizrahi2018,Kaiser2022,Singh2024,Si2024}.
-In the field of magnetism, the most common realization of probabilistic bits is based on the RTN associated with the switching of the entire magnetization of the free layer in magnetic tunnel junctions (MTJs), which are readily scalable down to few nanometer cross sections \cite{Watanabe2018,Jinnai2020,Igarashi2024}.
-The stochastic switching of parametrically driven spin waves (magnon quasiparticles) in the phase space, offers an alternative realization of RTN in magnetic systems \cite{Makiuchi2021,Hioki2021,Elyasi2022}.
-Magnonic fluctuations are also fundamental to the expanding field of quantum magnonics \cite{Lachance2020,Elyasi2020,Yuan2022,Rameshti2022,Chumak2022}.
+The random telegraph noise (RTN) of magnetic devices arising from stochastic switching \cite{Neel1949,Brown1963,Brown1979,Braun1993,Braun1994_1,Krause2009,Hayakawa2021,Kanai2021,Safranski2021} has found application in probabilistic computing \cite{Camsari2017,Borders2019,Vodenicarevic2017,Mizrahi2018,Kaiser2022,Singh2024,Si2024}.
+Probabilistic (p-) bits operate by the RTN associated with the switching of the magnetization of the free layer in magnetic tunnel junctions (MTJs) which can be scaled down to cross sections of a few nanometers \cite{Watanabe2018,Jinnai2020,Igarashi2024}.
+The stochastic switching between parametrically driven bistable precessional magnetization states offers an alternative realization of RTN in magnetic systems \cite{Makiuchi2021,Hioki2021,Elyasi2022}.
+On the other hand magnons, the quanta of spin wave excitations of the magnetic order, are at the brink of entering the quantum regime \cite{Lachance2020,Elyasi2020,Yuan2022,Rameshti2022,Chumak2022,Hioki2026}.
 The large magnetization fluctuations associated with the magnetization reversal and the small fluctuations of magnons are not independent.

 Brown \cite{Brown1963,Brown1979} addressed the distribution function of the macrospin directions around minima of the free energy and computed the switching frequencies using Kramers' escape approximations \cite{Kramers1940}.
-Inspired by experiments \cite{Kanai2023,Kaneko2024}, we argued that the nonlinear interaction of the macrospin with spin waves slows the magnetization RTN \cite{Elyasi2024} by increasing the attempt time $\tau_{0}$ in the Arrhenius law $\tau_{s}=\tau_{0}e^{E_{B}/(k_{B}T_{env})}$ \cite{Arrhenius1889}, where $f_{s}=1/\tau_{s}$ is the switching frequency, $E_{B}$ is the energy barrier, $k_{B}$ is the Boltzmann constant, and $T_{env}$ is the environment temperature.
-Since magnitude of the effect depends on the amplitude of the nonuniform magnon fluctuations, selectively reducing their (effective) temperature should decrease $\tau_{0}$.
+The average switching time \(\tau_s\) or frequency $f_{s}=1/\tau_{s}$ can be described by the Néel-Arrhenius Law $\tau_{s}=\tau_{0}e^{E_{B}/(k_{B}T_{\textrm{env}})}$ \cite{Arrhenius1889,Neel1949}, where $\tau_{0}$ is the attempt time, $E_{B}$ is the barrier energy, $k_{B}$ is the Boltzmann constant, and $T_{\textrm{env}}$ is the global temperature.